kskobayashi/rsswidget/README.md

 ## Purpose

-It is useful to embed this in an iframe as widged on a Google site or blog.
+It is useful to embed this in an iframe as widged on Google site or blog.